Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap3/notes.md

 You can use a Poisson distribution if:

 Individual events happen at random and independently.
-That is, the probability of one event doesn’t affect the probability of another event.
+That is, the probability of one event doesn't affect the probability of another event.
 You know the mean number of events occurring within a given interval of time or space.
 This number is called λ (lambda), and it is assumed to be constant.
 When events follow a Poisson distribution, λ is the only thing you need to know to calculate the probability of an event occurring a certain number of times.